 AC synchronous generator (alternator) - construction and working

 Basically, an AC generator is an electrical machine that converts mechanical energy into electrical energy in the form of Alternating Current (AC).
-Basic principle behind the working of an AC synchronous generator is also Faraday's law of electrical induction, somewhat similar to working of a DC generator.
+Basic working principle of an AC synchronous generator is based on Faraday's law of electromagnetic induction.

 How does an AC synchronous generator or alternator work?